David Niven: 1939–1945: Second World War

-Europe

 On 14 March 1944, Niven was promoted war-substantive major (temporary lieutenant-colonel).
 He took part in the Allied invasion of Normandy in June 1944, although he was sent to France several days after D-Day.
 He served in "Phantom", a secret reconnaissance and signals unit which located and reported enemy positions, and kept rear commanders informed on changing battle lines.
 Niven was posted at one time to Chilham in Kent.
-He spoke little about his experience in the war, despite public interest in celebrities in combat and a reputation for storytelling.
-He once said:

 Niven had particular scorn for those newspaper columnists covering the war who typed out self-glorifying and excessively florid prose about their meagre wartime experiences.
 Niven stated, "Anyone who says a bullet sings past, hums past, flies, pings, or whines past, has never heard one – they go crack!"
 He gave a few details of his war experience in his autobiography, The Moon's a Balloon: his private conversations with Winston Churchill, the bombing of London, and what it was like entering Germany with the occupation forces.
 Niven first met Churchill at a dinner party in February 1940.
 Churchill singled him out from the crowd and stated, "Young man, you did a fine thing to give up your film career to fight for your country.
-Mark you, had you not done soit would have been despicable."
+Mark you, had you not done so it would have been despicable."

 A few stories have surfaced.
 About to lead his men into action, Niven eased their nervousness by telling them, "Look, you chaps only have to do this once.
 But I'll have to do it all over again in Hollywood with Errol Flynn!"
 Asked by suspicious American sentries during the Battle of the Bulge who had won the World Series in 1943, he answered, "Haven't the foggiest idea, but I did co-star with Ginger Rogers in Bachelor Mother!"

 Niven ended the war as a lieutenant-colonel.
-On his return to Hollywood after the war, he received the Legion of Merit, an American military decoration.
-It honoured Niven's work in setting up the BBC Allied Expeditionary Forces Programme, a radio news and entertainment station for the Allied forces.
+On his return to Hollywood after the war, he received the Legion of Merit, an American military decoration in honour of Niven's work setting up the BBC Allied Expeditionary Forces Programme, a radio news and entertainment station for the Allied forces.